GameWisp/GameWisp-Singularity-Examples/README.md

 ### channels-listen

 This event is used to request channels for which your application wants data.
-This event is the primary means of channel authorization, and is documented in detail in the ```Channel Authorization``` section of this README.
+This event is the primary means of channel authorization, and is documented in detail in [Channel Authorization](#the-singularity-api-authorization-and-authentication-channel-authorization).
 It is used as follows:

 	socket.emit('channels-listen', {
 		key: 'your developer key',